-Follow these steps to load the vehicle onto a flatbed tow truck:
+After you've connected the vehicle, you can load the vehicle onto a flatbed tow truck as follows:

-- 1. Ensure the Park brake release is turned on. - 2.
-Remove the wheel chocks. - 3.
+- 1. Ensure the Park brake release is turned on or the rear wheels are lifted.
+See Prepare the Vehicle for Towing. - 2.
+Remove the wheel chocks, if needed. - 3.
 Use the tow truck winch to pull the vehicle onto the tow truck bed. - 4.
-Pull at 5 mph (8 km/h) or less to prevent damage to the drive train.
+Pull at 5 mph (8 km/h) or less to prevent damage to the drivetrain.

-If you pull too fast, the vehicle will stop and return to Park.
+If you pull too fast, the vehicle stops and shifts to Park.